yaucp/jsonresume-theme-class/README.md

 A modern theme for [JSON Resume](http://jsonresume.org/) which is self-contained.
 The content of the résumé will work offline and can be hosted without depending on or making requests to third-party servers.

+This package differs a bit by adding extra LD-JSON for SEO, project section and a footer to "show off" the github repo for the website and the corresponding links for my own needs.
+It also looks different with new color theme as well.
 ## Usage

 ```sh